Soccer-Prediction

 Technical details:

-The VR game was created with the Unity engine, providing a completely new development experience for me because it was different from my other projects, which are mostly web-based.
-This opportunity allowed me to improve my C# skills and learn new skills such as designing 3D models with Blender, video and audio editing, and other game development-related techniques.
-The source code can be found on Github.
+The VR game was crafted using the Unity engine, marking a departure from my usual web-based projects and offering a fresh learning curve.
+This endeavor provided me with invaluable opportunities to refine my C# skills and delve into new realms, including designing 3D models with Blender, video and audio editing, and mastering various game development techniques.
+For those interested, the source code is available on Github.

 Molbitzer-Turniere